Mali army in major clash with jihadists - Journal du Cameroun

-A large contingent of Malian troops, backed by air support, fought Tuesday with jihadist fighters who made an incursion into a military camp in the country’s fragile central region, sources said.
+At least 25 Malian soldiers have been killed and about 60 are missing after jihadists attacked two military posts in the country’s fragile central region, the Malian government said on Tuesday.

-Two military posts came under attack at dawn on Monday at Boulkessy and Mondoro, towns near by the border with Burkino Faso.
+The military camps came under attack on Monday at Boulkessy and Mondoro, towns near the border with Burkina Faso, and intense fighting continued on Tuesday with Malian troops backed by air support, sources said.

+The Malian army regained control of the attacked positions in Boulkessy and Mondoro, said the government, but much equipment was lost.

-The Malian army has not yet reported an official death toll, but a local official told AFP that two civilians were shot dead in Boulkessy.
+A local official previously told AFP that two civilians were shot dead in Boulkessy.

-A military source said that Malian special forces had been active around Boulkessy.
+A military source said that a large deployment of resources was made after Boulkessy had “fallen into the hands of terrorists”.

 Northern Mali fell into the hands of jihadists in 2012 before the militants were forced out by a French-led military intervention.